 Color is by far the most discussed topic in the creative industry.
-Yet it’s also quite controversial and vague.
-There are so many various theories that try to explain how it works, its positive impact, color theory, how to use it, what the associations and perfect color combination are.
+Yet, it’s also quite controversial and vague.
+There are so many various theories that try to explain how it works, its positive impact, color theory, how to use it, what the associations and perfect color combinations are.

 Table of contents:

 Before we start talking about the worst color schemes, it’s worth mentioning that there is actually a “world’s ugliest color”.
-It’s Pantone 448C (hex #4A412A), also known as opaque couché or dark grayish olive.
+Pantone 448C (hex #4A412A) is also known as opaque couché or dark grayish olive.